-Rate Notices for the 2012/2013 financial year will be mailed out to all Yarra ratepayers in August 2012.
+Rate notices for the 2017/2018 financial year will be mailed out to all our ratepayers in August 2017.

-  The collection of rates from property owners is Council's primary means of raising revenue to pay for its services.
+The collection of rates from property owners is our primary means of raising revenue to pay for all the services we provide.
 Rate payments are your investment in services and infrastructure for the Yarra community.

-  In 2012/2013, Council's budget provides for a total income of $142 million, of which 56% or $79 million comes from rates.
+In 2016/2017, our budget provides for a total income of $176.2 million, of which $100.6 million comes from general rates.
 The remaining income is to be raised from fees and charges, parking revenue, government grants and interest from investments.

 Follow these steps to register to receive your rates notice by email.